zzonyo/trust-docs-test/source/index.html.md

 | Parameter Name      | Mandatory | Type   | Desc     | Value Range                                           |
 | ------------- | -------- | ------ | -------- | -------------------------------------------------- |
 | contract_code | true     | string | Contract Code | eg"BTC-USDT-200508-C-8800"，if fill in *, all contracts will be subscribed. |

+### Note
+ - Can only get the latest 300 Trade Detail Data。

 >Whenever trade detail is updated, clients will receive data as below: